 Yes, you can get life insurance if you have epilepsy, however, a life insurance company will want to know a little bit more about how it impacts your daily life, so be prepared to answer some additional medical questions.

-In this article we explain everything you need to know about life insurance and epilepsy, including the questions the insurance companies are likely to ask as well as the quickest and cheapest way to buy life cover.
+In this article, we explain everything you need to know about life insurance and epilepsy, including the medical information you will need in order to answer the questions the insurance companies are likely to ask as well as the quickest and cheapest way to buy life cover.
 If you simply want to know the cheapest way to buy life cover, then skip to 'Which is the best life insurance company if I have epilepsy?' below.

 What questions will a life insurance company ask about my epilepsy?